Resize Text: |

 Q1.
 I need to find a registered doctor.
 How can I do so?

-A search may be done by either (i) entering the name of the doctor or (ii) entering his/her medical registration number under ‘More Search Options’.
+You may enter the full name of the doctor, or do a partial name search, or enter his/her medical registration (MCR) number under ‘More Search Options’.

-The information displayed on our website is based on the updates by doctors themselves.
+The information displayed on the SMC online register is based on the timely updates by doctors.

 Doctors who are no longer registered with the SMC do not need to provide any updates to the Council.
 As such, the Council no longer has updates of such doctors.